olvaffe/olv-notes/coding/rust.md

 ## The Book - Chapter 7.
 Managing Growing Projects with Packages, Crates, and Modules

+- rust module system
+  - package: a cargo feature to build, test, and share crates
+  - crates: a tree of modules that produce a library or executable
+  - modules and uses: code organization and scoping
+  - paths: a way of naming items such as structs, functions, and modules
 - 7.1.
 Packages and Crates
+  - a package is a bundle of crates
+  - `Cargo.toml` describes how to build the crates
+  - there is at most one library crate
+    - by convention, the crate root is `src/lib.rs`
+  - there can many binary crates
+    - by convention, the crate root is `src/main.rs`
+    - each file under `src/bin/` is a separate binary crate
 - 7.2.
 Defining Modules to Control Scope and Privacy
+  - modules are used to organize and scope code
+  - code within a module is private by default
+  - single-file module tree
+    - `src/lib.rs` or `src/main.rs` is itself a module named `crate`
+    - `mod foo { mod bar {...} ... }` in the file defines
+      - module `crate::foo`
+      - module `crate::foo::bar`
+  - multi-file module tree
+    - cargo only builds `src/lib.rs` or `src/main.rs`
+    - `pub mod foo;` in the file tells rustc to build `src/foo.rs`
+    - `pub mod bar;` in `src/foo.rs` tells rustc to build `src/foo/bar.rs`
 - 7.3.
 Paths for Referring to an Item in the Module Tree
+  - `pub` marks a `mod`/`fn`/`struct`/`enum` public
+  - `crate::` refers to the root module
+  - `super::` refers to the parent module
 - 7.4.
 Bringing Paths Into Scope with the use Keyword
+  - `use` brings a name into scope
+    - `use ... as ...` to pick an alternative name
+  - idiomatically,
+    - if `crate::foo::bar` is a fn,
+      - `use crate::foo;` and refer to it as `foo::bar`
+    - if `crate::foo::Baz` is a struct,
+      - `use crate::foo::Baz;` and refer to it as `Baz`
+  - `pub use ...` makes a name public
+  - external packages
+    - if `Cargo.toml` lists external package `foo` as a dependency,
+      - `foo` refers to the root module
+  - `use std::io::{self, Write};` expands to
+    - `use std::io;`
+    - `use std::io::Write;`
+  - `use foo::*` brings all public items under `foo` into scope
 - 7.5.
 Separating Modules into Different Files
   - we can build a module tree in a single file
   - we can also build a module tree using multiple files and directories
   - cargo knows `src/main.rs` or `src/lib.rs` is the crate root
     - `mod foo` in the crate root tells cargo to build `src/foo.rs`
+      - or the legacy `src/foo/mod.rs`
     - `mod bar` in `src/foo.rs` tells cargo to build `src/foo/bar.rs`
+      - or the legacy `src/foo/bar/mod.rs`

 ## The Book - Chapter 8.
 Common Collections